phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (dofor head & body)
 ```
-Repeatedly executes body for side-effects with bindings and modifiers as provided by for.
-Returns nil
+Repeatedly executes body for side effects with bindings and modifiers as provided by for.
+Returns nil.

 ## `drop`